margaretpalma/AccountingLedgerApplication/README.md

 ⚡ NEUROBYTE BOOKS ACCOUNTING LEDGER⚡

 ⚙️ Welcome To NeuroByte 2025!
-⚙️ NeuroByte is a command line ledger application that takes input from the user to track the bookstores financial transactions
+- NeuroByte is a command line ledger application that takes input from the user to track the bookstores financial transactions
-⚙️ There is a Full Reports Menu featuring the options to filter by date, vendor, deposits or payments with entries from earlier to latest.
+- There is a Full Reports Menu featuring the options to filter by date, vendor, deposits or payments with entries from earlier to latest.
-⚙️ Developed and tested in IntelliJ with a color-coded interface using ANSI colors ⚙️ Used a Jira Board to track progress https://mpalma1496.atlassian.net/jira/software/projects/CP/boards/36/timeline?atlOrigin=eyJpIjoiOTUxNTkwMGI2NDBiNDJhY2JjOGRjMDJmMGIzNDVmYzAiLCJwIjoiaiJ9
+- Developed and tested in IntelliJ with a color-coded interface using ANSI colors

- ⚡PROJECT STRUCTURE⚡
+- Used a Jira Board to track progress [JIRA BOARD] https://mpalma1496.atlassian.net/jira/software/projects/CP/boards/36/timeline?atlOrigin=eyJpIjoiOTUxNTkwMGI2NDBiNDJhY2JjOGRjMDJmMGIzNDVmYzAiLCJwIjoiaiJ9

+ 💾💾PROJECT STRUCTURE💾💾
-💾 >accessing terminal ...
+...accessing terminal ...
-  💾  Main.java
+  -  Main.java
-    💾Transactions.java
-    💾ConsoleHelper.java
-    💾transactions.csv
-    💾index.html

-⛓️━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━⛓️
-          ⚡ SYSTEM OVERVIEW⚡
-⛓️━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━⛓️
+    -Transactions.java
+    -ConsoleHelper.java
+    -transactions.csv
+    -index.html

+🌐🌐SYSTEM OVERVIEW🌐🌐

-🌐 > home menu access ...
+ > home menu access ...
     [D] Adds Deposits
     [P] Adds Payments
     [L] Ledger Submenu